XGenerationLab/XiYan-SQL/README.md

 # XiYan-SQL: A Multi-Generator Ensemble Framework for Text-to-SQL

 ## News🔥
++ `Oct.
+20, 2025` 🌟 [New SOTA on BIRD-CRITIC](https://bird-critic.github.io/): XiYan-SQL-CRITIC technique has achieved a remarkable **44.53%** success rate on the BIRD-CRITIC-PG benchmark, securing the top position with SOTA performance!
+Additionally, it recorded an impressive **48.5%** success rate on the BIRD-CRITIC-Flash benchmark, also establishing a new SOTA performance.

 + `May.
 22, 2025` 🌟 [New SOTA on BIRD-CRITIC-Flash](https://bird-critic.github.io/): XiYanSQL-CRITIC algorithm achieves a **41%** Pass Rate score on the BIRD-CRITIC-Flash benchmark, setting a new SOTA performance.

 + `Apr.
 29, 2025` 🌟 We are excited to update our new [XiYanSQL-QwenCoder-2504](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) series models.
 This version includes significant optimizations over the previous version, achieving new SOTA performance for single models.
 We welcome everyone to try it out.